-Dr. Nevin’s scientific work is widely cited in the domestic and international popular media where he comments frequently on the lasting neurologic and psychiatric adverse effects of mefloquine (Lariam®) and tafenoquine (marketed as Krintafel® and Arakoda™).
-Dr. Nevin is available for media interviews by telephone, video, and by email, and is pleased to accommodate in-studio radio and television appearances in the Washington, New York City and New England area by appointment.
-Journalists and media representatives may for additional information.
+Dr. Nevin’s scientific work is widely cited in the domestic and international popular media where he comments frequently on the lasting neurologic and psychiatric adverse effects of quinoline antimalarials, inclyding mefloquine (marketed as Lariam®), tafenoquine (marketed as Krintafel®, Kodatef®, and Arakoda™), chloroquine, and hydroxychloroquine.
+Dr. Nevin is available for media interviews by telephone, video, and by email, and is pleased to accommodate in-studio appearances by appointment.
+Media representatives may for further information.

 Antimalarial Adverse Effects

 An anti-malaria drug may have inflicted permanent neurological injuries on some servicemembers

 Ken Olsen, July 18, 2019

 “‘We never needed mefloquine,’ says Remington Nevin, a preventive medicine physician who served with the 82nd Airborne in Afghanistan.
 ‘There have always been safer drugs that did not have these adverse side effects.’

 “...mefloquine poisoning is often misdiagnosed as TBI and PTSD.
 That means they are far less likely to get effective treatment.
 ‘Talk therapy does nothing for mefloquine poisoning.’.”

 Conservative MPs call for inquiry as veterans, families seek acknowledgement in malaria drug lawsuit